andmoredev/andmoredev/content/blog/api-cognito-user-password.md

 On my post called [Secure API Gateway with Amazon Cognito using SAM](https://www.andmore.dev/blog/api-cognito/) I talked about different Auth terms and walked through a setup to use the [Client Credentials Flow](https://auth0.com/docs/get-started/authentication-and-authorization-flow/client-credentials-flow), but Cognito recently introduced [pricing changes for machine-to-machine authentication](https://aws.amazon.com/about-aws/whats-new/2024/05/amazon-cognito-tiered-pricing-m2m-usage/) that will make this cost us and my main goal is to do this while staying in the free tier for personal projects that will not be generating any income.
 That is why in this post I am going to setup Amazon Cognito using a different flow called user password-based authentication.
 With this type of authentication we are charged based on the Monthly Active Users (MAUs) and AWS gives you the first 50,000 MAUs for free, and in my case this will usually stay at 1 per project, so I should be fine.

-## How does the user password flow work?
+## How does the user-password flow work?
 Initially I thought I could use [Basic Auth](https://en.wikipedia.org/wiki/Basic_access_authentication) where you provide the encoded username and password in the *Authorization* header but that is now how this works.
 In the image below I have all the interactions that happen to get an authenticated request.

 ![Authentication flow interactions](/img/api-cognito-user-password/USER_PASSWORD_AUTH-flow-summary.png)